What Causes Migraines?

 Correcting Upper Cervical Misalignments to Reduce Migraines

-Upper cervical chiropractors are trained to correct even the slightest misalignment within the C1 and C2 vertebrae.
-Accurate measurements are taken by means of diagnostic x-ray imaging to ensure consideration down to fractions of a millimeter.
+Upper cervical chiropractors are trained to correct the slightest misalignment within the C1 and C2 vertebrae.
+Accurate measurements are taken using diagnostic x-ray imaging to ensure consideration down to fractions of a millimeter.
 This means the chiropractor can customize corrections for each patient.

 Upper cervical adjustments are always extremely gentle.
 Some patients wonder if anything even moved in their neck until they see the results.
 This is an effective way to receive drug-free alternative care that is safe for anyone in your family.